nginxinc/nginx-basics-workshops/labs/lab2/readme.md

         access_log  /var/log/nginx/cars.example.com.log main_ext;  # Change log format to main_ext

+        error_log   /var/log/nginx/cars.example.com_error.log notice;
+        ...
+    }

     ```

-    Save your cars.example.com.conf file, and exit VI.
+1. Save your file, and test your NGINX config by running `nginx -t` command from within the container.

-    Test your nginx configuration, and reload nginx.
+1. Reload NGINX with `nginx -s reload` command.
 If all was correct, it will reload and now your cars.example.com website will be using a new access log.
 Let's go check.

-1. Watch the nginx-oss container's log file, and watch as you send a couple requests.
+1. `cars.example.com` access logs are written within a custom file(`/var/log/nginx/cars.example.com.log`) which is also passed as one of the parameters to the `access_log` directive.
+Within the `nginx-oss`container, tail this log file, and watch as you send a couple requests.

     ```bash
-    docker logs <nginx-oss ContainerID> --follow
+    docker exec -it nginx-oss /bin/bash

+    tail -f /var/log/nginx/cars.example.com.log
     ```

     It should look similar to this: